Correctional Officer Jobs

 Salary, Benefits, and Opportunities for Advancement

-According to the Bureau of Labor Statistics, the middle 50 % of earnings for correctional officers as of May 2006 was $28,320 to $46,500 per year.
-The median annual earnings at the various levels broke down as follows: $47,750 for federal jobs; $36,140 for state jobs; $34,820 for local jobs.
+According to the Bureau of Labor Statistics, the median annual pay for correctional officers as of May 2018 was $44,400.
+The median annual earnings vary based on if you work a federal correctional officer job, a state job or local correctional officer job.
 Typical benefits include retirement plans, paid vacation, and health and dental, and a clothing/uniform allowance.

 Qualified correctional officers may be promoted to the position of correctional sergeant, a job which has the increased responsibility of supervising and directing other officers.
 Further promotions are possible, all the way up to the position of warden, the head who is responsible for the overseeing the facility as a whole.